mkuthan/raspberry-ansible/README.md

 ansible-playbook packages.yml
 ```

-The following packages have versions pinned:
+The following packages have versions pinned and needs to updated explicitly:

 * adguard
 * grafana-agent